 Install Virtualenv with Python 3

 You must have Python 3 and PIP installed on your system.
-Use pip3 to install virtualenv Python module
+We use virtualenv package to create virtual environment for the Python applications.
+So first install virtualenv Python module using command:

 pip3 install virtualenv Collecting virtualenv Downloading https://files.pythonhosted.org/packages/f7/69/9a07/virtualenv-16.7.4-py2.py3-none-any.whl (3.3MB) 100% |████████████████████████████████| 3.3MB 448kB/s Installing collected packages: virtualenv Successfully installed virtualenv-16.7.4

 Search for the Python3 binary location on your system.
 Use the following command to find the Python 3 binary file location on your system.

 As per the above command, Python 3 binary is available at /usr/bin/python3.

 Then, create a separate environment for your Application.
 You can change the environment directory name (isoEnv used in below example) as per your choice.
 You can also define the environment directory on a different location.

 virtualenv -p /usr/bin/python3 isoEnv Running virtualenv with interpreter /usr/bin/python3 Already using interpreter /usr/bin/python3 Using base prefix '/usr' New python executable in /var/webapps/isoEnv/bin/python3 Also creating executable in /var/webapps/isoEnv/bin/python Installing setuptools, pip, wheel... done.